S3 method for bru

 x

-An summary_bru2 object
+An object to be printed

 Examples